GohJW/SARSLCgroundtruthing/README.md

 > Note: currently the program only uses the `geometry` and `aspect_n` column, the other parameters are either calculated by the program or set in `config.yaml`.
 However, the program can be modified to use these inputs by modifying the dictionary in `processnetCDF.py`.

 Once the chips are all masked, export the vector container under `Vector -> Export -> Geometry as Shape file`.
 Save the shape file and change `shpPath` to the location of the shp file.
-Running the program with the new shp file will process the images and crop out the corresponding chips.
+Running the program with the new shp file will process the images and create a new yaml file `chips.yaml`.
+This file will contain the parameters of each chip, which will then be read by the program to crop out the corresponding chips.
 > Note: Pixel size and resolution are currently fixed for all chips, that means that `netcdfPathlist` needs to be adjusted to crop chips of different sizes and resolutions.
 E.g.
 > cropping for X-band chips first, followed by cropping of KU-band chips with seperate resolution and pixel size.